yosukekatada/msan622/homework1/README.md

 Although I expected that "budget" is somewhat positively correlated to "rating", it is not true.
 Even if the budget is almost zero, many movies have high ratings.
 Also, I notice that the range of rating converges as the budget increases.

 ####Customization
 In terms of customization of the chart, I enlarged the fonts of title, the labels on the axes for making the audience easily understand them.
+Also, I changed the x-axis format in million.

 ![IMAGE](hw1-scatter.png)